xiaobing318/ggml/examples/sam/README.md

 ./bin/sam -t 16 -i ../examples/sam/example.jpg -m ../examples/sam/ggml-model-f16.bin
 ```

-## Downloading and converting the model checkpoints
+## Downloading and converting the model checkpoints(下载和转化model checkpoints)

 You can download a [model checkpoint](https://github.com/facebookresearch/segment-anything/tree/main#model-checkpoints) and convert it to `ggml` format using the script `convert-pth-to-ggml.py`: